kuntala-c/Face-Recognition-using-Unsupervised-Semi-supervised-ML/README.md

 # Face-Recognition-using-Unsupervised-Semi-supervised-ML
-Face Recognition Algorithm using Unsupervised and Semi-supervised techniques
+Face Recognition Algorithm using Unsupervised and Semi-supervised Techniques

 The Olivetti faces dataset:
 --------------------------